 Baccetti, N., Massa, B. & Violani, C. 2007.
 Proposed synonymy of Sylvia cantillans moltonii Orlando, 1937, with Sylvia cantillans subalpina Temminck, 1820.
-Bulletin of the British Ornithologists’ Club 127: 107-110.
+Bull.
+Br.
+Orn.
+Cl.
+127: 107-110.

-Brambilla, M., Vitulano, S., Spina, F., Baccetti, N., Gargallo, G., Fabbri, E., Guidali, F. & Randi, E. 2008.
+Brambilla, M., Vitulano, S., Spina, F., Baccetti, N., Gargallo, G., Fabbri, E., Guidali, F. & Randi, E. 2008b.
 A molecular phylogeny of the Sylvia cantillans complex: cryptic species within the Mediterranean basin.
 Molecular Phylogenetics and Evolution 48: 461-472.

 Svensson, L. 2013.
 A taxonomic revision of the Subalpine Warbler Sylvia cantillans.
-Bulletin of the British Ornithologists’ Club 133: 240-248.
+Bull.
+Br.
+Orn.
+Cl.
+133: 240-248.

 In this paper, Lars Svensson summarises the current knowledge of variation within the Subalpine Warbler complex.
 A new morphological character, regarding differences in the tail pattern, is described here, which will help in the diagnosis of taxa away from the breeding grounds.
 This new character is central to the proposal of a three-way split of the complex: Western Subalpine Warbler, Moltoni’s Warbler and Eastern Subalpine Warbler.
 Based on current knowledge of morphological characters and confirmed by genetic sampling, it is established that the first British record of Moltoni’s Warbler was a male on St Kilda on 13th June 1894.